ilhan007/ui5con-web-component/docs/2_Develop_Token.md

 ...
 ```
-**Note:** If the IDE compains about the imports - close/open the IDE.
+**Note:** If the IDE complains about the imports - close/open the IDE.
 The IDE did not get that you have just installed the dependencies.

 <br>